The Bird's the Thing

 Oh, nuts!
 Hazelnuts, walnuts, almonds, cashews and peanuts are easy to find, but have you tried to locate pecans?
 Niente!
 Pecans are mysteriously missing from Italy.
 After a fruitless search, Alison Lewis substituted hazelnuts in a recipe for pecan pie.
 Amazed and delighted with the outcome, she discovered that "they tasted exactly the same!"
 A recent search of Castroni on Via Cola di Rienzo finally netted the elusive pecans.

-A few years ago, at a Thanksgiving luncheon sponsored by The American Women's Association of Rome, the pies didn't turn out as hoped.
-Sherrie Satta (Tulsa, OK) relayed an incident where the Italian chef "couldn't fathom that a pumpkin pie was sweet" so in lieu of sugar he added salt.
+A few years ago, at a Thanksgiving luncheon sponsored by The American Women's Association of Rome, the pies did not turn out as hoped: Sherrie Satta (Tulsa, OK) relayed an incident where the Italian chef "couldn't fathom that a pumpkin pie was sweet" so in lieu of sugar, he added salt.

-One year Anna Felberbaum, who has lived in Rome her entire life, organized a Thanksgiving dinner for 200 students and faculty at one of the local American universities.
+Another year, Anna Felberbaum, who has lived in Rome her entire life, organized a Thanksgiving dinner for 200 students and faculty at one of the local American universities.
 Cleverly, she employed an American chef to cook the turkeys and pumpkin pies.
-She ordered the potatoes from a rosticerria.
+She ordered the potatoes from a rosticceria.
 No strangers to the holiday, her American father and English mother capture the spirit of Thanksgiving each year by inviting other families and Italian friends to share the repast, even adding pumpkin ravioli to the banquet.

 Piazza San Cosimato, 66